What are Dividend Aristocrats?

 Dividend continuity is important when selecting dividend stocks.

-Register now free of charge for further top scorer analyses.
+Register now for free to access more top scorer analyses.

-A portfolio with dividend aristocrats can be built up with individual shares or with dividend aristocrat ETFs.
-The main advantage of investing in individual dividend aristocrat shares is the greater flexibility of your portfolio.
-You can decide for yourself which criteria are important to you and which shares you want to buy for your portfolio.
+A portfolio with Dividend Aristocrats can be built up with individual stocks or with Dividend Aristocrat ETFs.
+The main advantage of investing in individual Dividend Aristocrat Stocks is the greater flexibility of your portfolio.
+You can decide for yourself which criteria are important to you and which stocks you want to buy for your portfolio.
 A so-called "Dividend Aristocrats ETF" defines the strategy.
 Often the ETFs already deviate from the minimum requirement - 25 dividend increases in a row!

 What ETFs are available?